Christianity steps into power vacuum

 Furthermore concepts that we now classify as Christian were borrowed from Egypt and the Middle East such as common meal rituals, purification, fasts, the concept of immortality, that transmigration of souls and initiation rites.
 Buddhism also has the concept of the Immaculate Conception.

-Mithra was not part of monotheism, however it looks like certain elements of the Mithra Cult (as well as Zoroastrian religion) did find their way into Christianity.
+Mithra is not seen as an official part of monotheism, however it looks like certain elements of the Mithra Cult (as well as Zoroastrian religion) did find their way into Christianity.
 Mithra stood for the celebration of light (Sol) and was celebrated in December (Sol Invictus) which later became Christmas.
 Zoroastrian eschatology and demonology, with its concepts of angels, satan and hell, also made its way into Christianity.
 As well as the concept of ‘Virgin Birth, ‘Holy Spirit’, the ‘Judgement of the Dead’ and the ‘Resurrection of the Body’.
 Scholars also suggest that Zoroastrianism influenced the Hindu and Buddhism religions.

-The most northerly temple of Mithra – who was in particularly followed by Roman soldiers – was in Sarrebourg, near Metz and some of it has been restored and is now on display in the Court D’or museum in Metz.
+Mithraism entered the Roman Empire around 70BCE and was in particularly followed by Roman soldiers.
+There were also temples (Mithraeum) in the northern region.
+There was one in Sarrebourg, near Metz and some of it has been restored and is now on display in the Court D’or museum in Metz.
+They only found remnant of such a temple under the church of Elst.

 Another interesting link with pagan elements is that the Celtic god for light, Lugh was speared in the side by a spear similar of Jesus and Lugh as well as the German God Odin were hanged on a tree similar to Jesus on the Cross.
 Many pagan religions have spearing in their stories, often related to the taboo of incest.
+(The Australian Aboriginal Deity Daramuluun was, for that reason, speared in the leg).
 Dying and rising Gods are also known in the mystery cults of Osiris, Attis and Persephone.

-Germanic pagan traditions also survived and the Church changed tactics by turning many of these traditions and celebrations into Christian traditions and celebrations.
+With Christianity further moving north, many Germanic pagan traditions were hard to suppress and the Church changed tactics by turning many of these traditions and celebrations into Christian events.
 Temples and holy pagan sites became places where Christians congregated and many of these places were used to built the first (wooden) churches.
 With a growing number of saints it was not to difficult to replace the many pagan gods and their holy days became the holy days of the saints, in that process these saints also often took over the attributes, symbols and features of those pagan gods.

 The pagan festivals were closely linked to the growing seasons and the solar and moon cycles.
 Many of these festivals were replaced with Christian symbols